Bassam Mallick

 When this is medically relevant

-If you have type 2 diabetes, prediabetes, non-alcoholic fatty liver disease, PCOS, insulin resistance, or are pregnant with gestational diabetes — this goes from "lifestyle choice" to "medical priority."
+If you have type 2 diabetes, prediabetes, fatty liver, PCOS, insulin resistance, or gestational diabetes — this moves from "lifestyle choice" to "medical priority."
 Added sugar is doing more damage in your body than in someone with normal metabolic health, and the protocol should be designed with your doctor or dietitian.
+The framework above — drop added sugar first, then clean up refined carbs — is the direction almost every endocrinologist points to, and you can start Level A today.
+For the metabolic side: insulin resistance and belly fat and the diabetes diet plan for Indians.

 The bottom line